-Financial assets and liabilities, with the exception of loans and advances to customers and balances due to customers, are initially recognised on the trade date, i.e., the date that the Bank becomes a party to the contractual provisions of the instrument.
+Financial assets and liabilities, with the exception of loans and advances to customers and deposit from customers, banks and other financial institutions are initially recognised on the trade date, i.e., the date that the Bank becomes a party to the contractual provisions of the instrument.
 This includes regular way trades: purchases or sales of financial assets that require delivery of assets within the time frame generally established by regulation or convention in the market place.
 Loans and advances to customers are recognised when funds are transferred to the customers' accounts.
-The Bank recognises balances due to customers when funds are transferred to the Bank.
+The Bank recognises deposit from customers, banks and other financial institutions when funds are transferred to the Bank.